josipavidulic/todo-list-app/README.md

+- This is todo list app
+- it has features like adding new task, cheking it when it's completed and deleting it
+- Firebase is used for manipulating data
-Demo of the app is available [here](https://todo-list-4yt8uj7a7-josipavidulic.vercel.app/).
+- Demo of the app is available [here](https://todo-list-4yt8uj7a7-josipavidulic.vercel.app/).